aimms/how-to/Articles/526/526-modeling-composite-objects.rst

-Identifying Composite Objects in Mathematical Programming Modeling
+Modeling composite objects
 ==================================================================

-Most real world objects referenced in a model are identified by their name or natural number in a sequence.
-Two examples are:

-*   Locations: a unique name of that location suffices to identify the object at hand.

-*   Periods: a period number in a sequence of periods suffices to identify the object at hand.

-In an AIMMS model, these objects are referenced by elements in sets: the set of locations and the set of periods respectively.
-These sets contain atomic elements; there is no further structure to these elements.
+Many sets in AIMMS models refer to atomic objecs; there is no further structure to the objects referenced.
+Examples are locations and period numbers.

 In contrast, an arc is identified by its components: its source and destination locations.
+This make an arc a composite object.

-Compound sets are no longer available in AIMMS, so how to conveniently model composite objects such as arcs in an AIMMS model?
+How to model such composite objects in AIMMS, as compound sets are no longer available in AIMMS?

-In this how-to article, two approaches will be discussed that both provide an answer to this question.
+In this how-to article two approaches are presented: the component based approach and the reference based approach.
+The component based approach is in widespread use and the reference based approach is inspired by database design.

+This article introduces both approaches and how they are used in the definition of variables and constraints for a mathematical program.
+In addition, both approaches can be used in :doc:`composite database exchange<../526/526-composite-exchange-database>`.
+Moreover, both approaches can be used in :doc:`data reporting in the WebUI<../526/526-reporting-data-over-composite-objects>`.

+However, unlike the component based approach, the reference based approach turns out to be able to use the :doc:`AIMMS Set functionality<../526/526-language-leverages-composite-objects>` and for :doc:`hierarchical composite objects<../526/526-hierarchical-composite-objects>`.

 Both approaches will be illustrated by a single running example, which will be introduced next.